 Sir Charles Mark Palmer and his brother George set up a shipyard at Jarrow on the south bank of the River Tyne.
 Jarrow lies between Hebburn and South Shields.
 The year was 1851 and the new company was opened on the site of an earlier yard, that had built wooden warships for the Napoleonic Wars.

-The ability to build well constructed ships soon earned Palmer worldwide recognition.
-By 1909 as well as having berths for the construction of ships Palmer had establish blast furnaces, iron and steel works, and a boiler and engine works on the site.
-The dock it-self Stretched nearly three quarters of a mile along the southern bank of the River Tyne.
+The ability to build well-constructed ships soon earned Palmer worldwide recognition.
+By 1909 as well as having berths for the construction of ships Palmer had to establish blast furnaces, iron and steel works, and a boiler and engine work on the site.
+The dock it-self Stretched nearly three-quarters of a mile along the southern bank of the River Tyne.